About Beyond HigH C

 Facilitator + Coach

 Nicole lends her experience as a passionate and professional performer and educator to participants at Beyond High C, helping them connect to the music, exercises and one another in order to make progress on their conversation goals.
+Nicole is a working actor and singer based in Minnesota.

 Sierra Fisk,